rust-lang/rust/active/0000-regexps.md

         Static(&'static [T]),
     }

-Another option is for the `re!` macro to produce a non-static value, but I found this difficult to do with zero-runtime cost.
+Another option is for the `regexp!` macro to produce a non-static value, but I found this difficult to do with zero-runtime cost.
 Either way, the ability to statically declare a regexp is pretty cool I think.

 Note that the syntax extension is the reason for the `regexp_macros` crate.
 It's very small and contains the macro registration function.
-I'm not sure how this fits into the Rust distribution, but my vote is to document the `re!` macro in the `regexp` crate and hide the `regexp_macros` crate from public documentation.
+I'm not sure how this fits into the Rust distribution, but my vote is to document the `regexp!` macro in the `regexp` crate and hide the `regexp_macros` crate from public documentation.
 (Or link it to the `regexp` crate.)

-It seems like the `re!` macro will become a bit nicer to use once [#11640](https://github.com/mozilla/rust/issues/11640) is fixed.
+It seems like the `regexp!` macro will become a bit nicer to use once [#11640](https://github.com/mozilla/rust/issues/11640) is fixed.

 ## Untrusted input